squaremo/xamaral/README.md

 consistent with the manifests defined by the code.
 Given this setup flux has no need to be able to decrypt the git-crypt encrypted data, because flux just applies the sealed secret data.

-### Generated secrets.

-Sometimes credentials are needed for secure communication between services running within a k8s cluster, but are never needed outside of the cluster.